karlseguin/parse-dotnet/readme.md

 To delete a file you must supply the Parse name of the file (when you saved a file, Parse returned a unique name based on the name you supplied).
 Also, the Parse driver must have been configured with a MasterKey.

 	parse.Files.Delete("12323-sand.png", null);

+### Associating Files with Objects
+Once you've created a file, you can associate it with an object by wrapping the file name in a `ParseFile` object.
+Note that this must be the parse-supplied file name:

+	var user = new User{Name = "Goku", PowerLevel = 9001, Profile = new ParseFile("1233233-goku.png")};
+	parse.Objects.Save(user);